synthic/catalyst-leaderboards/README.md

 # Mirror's Edge Catalyst Leaderboards

-This repo contains the entire leaderboards for all 22 dashes from Mirror's Edge Catalyst in json format.
+This repo contains a Python script to download the complete Dash leaderboards from Mirror's Edge Catalyst in json format.

 Record times are stored in hundredths of a second.
-Filenames are based on the location of the dash in the overworld, and can be referenced in the table below.
+Filenames are based on the location of each Dash in the overworld, and can be referenced in the table below.

-If you want to scrape the data yourself, just run the included Python script.
+<br><br>

 | Dash                    | ID               |
 |-------------------------|------------------|